pysathq/pysat/web/installation.rst

     $ pip install python-sat[pblib,aiger]

-We encourage you to install the *optional* dependencies `pblib` and `aiger`, as in the previous command.
+We encourage you to install the *optional* dependencies `pblib` and `aiger`, as shown in the previous command.
 However, if it cannot be done (e.g. if their installation fails), you can install PySAT with the functionality of `aiger` and `pblib` disabled: